Skip to main contentA Practical Guide to Cryptography for IoT | IoT Worker

 • Click Parse and Convert

-• Convert can switch between PEM and DER-HEX
+• Convert can round-trip between PEM and DER-HEX

-• Data = bytes; display/exchange requires encoding.
-Hex/Base64 are representations of bytes to strings; PEM is a Base64 wrapper for DER (binary)
+• Data is bytes; display and exchange need encodings.
+Hex/Base64 are string representations of bytes, and PEM is a Base64 wrapper around DER (binary).

 bytes ⇄ hex / base64